insidae/website/content/28-03-2020/index.md

 This Mac Pro actually came with four 500GB hard drives installed.
 But I want to keep all four of the Mac Pro's hard drive bays free for a RAID array, so I needed an alternative option for the boot drive.

-This lead to the additional purchase of an [OWC Accelsior S PCIe Adapter for 2.5" SATA III SSD Drives](https://www.amazon.co.uk/gp/product/B00WUZPMHE/ref=ppx_yo_dt_b_asin_title_o07_s00), which has the added benefit of faster read and write speeds over the SATA II ports, and a brand new [500GB Western Digital SSD](https://www.amazon.co.uk/gp/product/B073SBZ8YH/ref=ppx_yo_dt_b_asin_title_o08_s01) to boot from.
+This led to the additional purchase of an [OWC Accelsior S PCIe Adapter for 2.5" SATA III SSD Drives](https://www.amazon.co.uk/gp/product/B00WUZPMHE/ref=ppx_yo_dt_b_asin_title_o07_s00), which has the added benefit of faster read and write speeds over the SATA II ports, and a brand new [500GB Western Digital SSD](https://www.amazon.co.uk/gp/product/B073SBZ8YH/ref=ppx_yo_dt_b_asin_title_o08_s01) to boot from.
 This modest shopping list left me with the following specification.

 - Processor - 2 x 2.8 GHz Quad-Core Intel Xeon
 - Memory - 32 GB 800 MHz DDR2 FB-DIMM